 One of the best Brtish band!
 They are Oasis.

-markoruffalo asked: oh yes of course,beatles already had so many tumblog,don't worry,i'll submit other band or actor or even quite unique facts about british :)
+markoruffalo said: oh yes of course,beatles already had so many tumblog,don't worry,i'll submit other band or actor or even quite unique facts about british :)

 thank you (: I’d really appreciate it. what’s your email?
 I will invite you.

-markoruffalo asked: hi hi hi! would you mind to let me contributed on this tumblog? thanks :)
+markoruffalo said: hi hi hi! would you mind to let me contributed on this tumblog? thanks :)

 yes I’d love to (: but please post things which is related to British, not just the Beatles. cause tumblr have had fuckyeahthebeatles. what’s your email?